mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 * | **inst**

    * | state: str = STATE_UNSET
+     | Selected state, must be from the list of the allowed states.

    * | bond: int = BOND_UNBOUND
+     | Bond information for the created component instance.

    * | return type: Component

+  | Instantiate a component from this component type.

 * | **inst**

    * | state: int = STATE_UNSET_INT
+     | Selected state, must be from the list of the allowed, converted to string.

    * | bond: int = BOND_UNBOUND
+     | Bond information for the created component instance.

    * | return type: Component

+  | Instantiate a component from this component type.

 * | **to_bngl_str**